fruitsamples/UICatalog/ReadMe.txt

 Build Requirements
-iOS 4.0 SDK
+iOS 4.2 SDK

 Runtime Requirements
-iPhone OS 3.2 or later.
+iOS OS 3.2 or later.

 Using the Sample
-Build and run the sample using iOS 4.0 SDK.
+Build and run the sample using iOS 4.2 SDK.
 To run in the simulator, set the Active SDK to Simulator.
 To run on a device, set the Active SDK to the appropriate Device setting.

 In most areas of this sample, as you see various UI elements, you will see a corresponding explanation as to where you can find the code.